After the simple joy of a lovely dinner the last thing you want to do is spend hours doing the dishes, right?

 - Pop on some rubber gloves to help keep your skin from getting pruney.

-- Run hot water and add your favorite Gain Dish Detergent to create bubbly soapy water.
+- Run hot water and add your favorite Gain Dish Soap to create bubbly soapy water.
 You want hot water because this will fight through oils.
 Fill the sink about 2/3 full.
 Alternatively, you can simply add your favorite Gain Dish Liquid directly onto a wet sponge instead of filling the sink.

 - Wash from cleanest to dirtiest, usually that’s: glasses, dishes, pots, followed by pans.
 Wash any items you’ve been soaking last, to give the dried-on bits enough time to loosen.
 This will make life easier.